 This page will list the current Super Tuesday betting odds, as the day has a tendency to set the stage for the general election later in the year.
 Betting lines are usually available for each state individually as Super Tuesday approaches, and wagering on these is tons of fun for those who enjoy political betting action.

-Two telling state election events took place before Super Tuesday: The Nevada caucuses and the South Carolina primary.
-With the Iowa caucuses and New Hampshire primaries in the books, it was a virtual dead heat between betting favorite Bernie Sanders and Joe Biden.
-NV and SC can either solidify those results or throw the election into chaos, making it once again anyone’s race to lose.
+Two telling state election events take place before Super Tuesday: The Nevada caucuses and the South Carolina primary.
+With the Iowa caucuses and New Hampshire primaries in the books, NV and SC can either solidify those results or throw the election into chaos, making it once again anyone’s race to lose.